mlherd/ros2_smartphone_teleop/README.md

   Warning: Make sure your phone is coneected to the same network as your robot.

-  - Enable accelerometer sensor in the app.
+  - Enable accelerometer sensor in the app. `sensorlist->accelerometer`

+  - Set the data stream protocol to UDP `settings->stream protocal`

+  - set sampling rate to 50ms. `settings->sample rate (ms)`

+  - set server IP adrees to your robots or host computer IP address `settings->server ip address

+  - set server port number to 5000 `settings->server port number`

   - Start streaming data